CN-TU/ntarc-spec/docs/preprocessing.rst

 packets (*optional*)
 ~~~~~~~~~~~~~~~~~~~~

 (*array* of *objects*) *packets* can contain several *packet-objects*.
 A *packet-object* is defined when analysis in the paper are conducted on packets, i.e., analysis tools check packets independently or/and packet contents.
 Use this if you have a feature-vector for each packet.
+When no *packet-object* exists in the paper, write ``"none"``.
 A *packet-object* is composed of several fields:

 selection (*optional*)
 ----------------------